 Full preview of pages

-To expand the preview and hide the editing panels, hover over the top left corner and click the arrow, or press Esc.
+To expand the preview and hide the editing panels, hover over the top left corner (top right corner in version 7.1) and click the arrow, or press Esc.

 - Displays a full-screen preview